HelenZhao0916/cache/README.md

 # cache
-an API to store and retrieve document from cache
+an API to store and retrieve document in certain format